 Diagnosis of Anti-Social Personality Disorder

-To qualify for a diagnosis of APD, the patient must have had a conduct disorder by 15 years old, and show at least four of these traits:
+To qualify for a diagnosis of APD, the patient must have had a conduct disorder by 15 years old, and show at least three of these traits:

-- Doesn’t conform to social norms, including unlawful behavior whether or not arrested
+- Disregards social norms, including unlawful behavior whether or not arrested

 - Disregards the truth, indicated by repeated lying, conning, using aliases, not paying debts

-- Impulsive or fails to plan ahead; moves around without a goal
+- Impulsivity, or fails to plan ahead; moves around without a goal

 - Irritable and aggressive; e.g., fights or assaults

-- Recklessly disregards safety of self or others
+- Reckless behavior; disregards the safety of self or others

-- Consistently irresponsible, as indicated by repeated failure to sustain consistent work behavior or honor financial obligations
+- Consistently irresponsible, indicated by repeated failure to sustain consistent work behavior or honor financial obligations

-- Lacks remorse, and feels justified in having hurt, mistreated, or stolen from another
+- Lacks remorse; feels justified in having hurt, mistreated, or stolen from another

 Types of Narcissists – Malignant and Closet Narcissist